kivy/python-for-android/docs/source/android.rst

 Example::

-    # this example is a snippet from an NFC p2p app, and are located into a
+    # This example is a snippet from an NFC p2p app implemented with Kivy.
-    # kivy App class implementation

     from android import activity